Kianoni/chilicorn-3d/README.md

 # chilicorn-3d
 Cubes.
 Lots of Cubes.

-Based on the Chilicorn logo, and when viewed from the side the 3D version perfectly matches
+Based on the Chilicorn logo, and when viewed from the side the 3D version perfectly matches the original logo:
 ![alt text](https://raw.githubusercontent.com/futurice/spiceprogram/gh-pages/assets/img/logo/chilicorn_no_text-512.png)

 # sample render